Eugene Roberts: What Happened to the Malcolm X Security Guard? Is He Alive?

-Malcolm X is an undeniable icon to the black community, and in fact, to the oppressed all over the world.
-His radical indictment of the Americans, for their racial discrimination, did not go down well with everyone.
-The vocal man took charge fighting for civil rights of the African-Americans and was ultimately assassinated on 21 February 1965, at the Audubon Ballroom.
+Malcolm X is an undeniable icon to the black community and, in fact, to the oppressed all over the world.
+His radical indictment of the Americans for their racial discrimination did not go down well with everyone.
+The vocal man took charge of fighting for the civil rights of the African-Americans and was ultimately assassinated on 21 February 1965 at the Audubon Ballroom.

 Often considered to be a traitor to his community and race, for doing what he did, Eugene Roberts might not be the most-liked guy, but he has certainly led an interesting life.
 Read on to find out who Eugene Roberts is.